Dietetics Program

 Program Highlights:

-- Meets all knowlege requirements for dietetics practice
+- Meets all knowledge requirements for dietitian exam

-This intensive program is targeted toward high achieving, undergraduate students who are seeking a graduate path to becoming a Registered Dietitian Nutritionist (RDN).
+This intensive 5 year MS/DPD program is targeted toward undergraduate students who are seeking a graduate path to becoming a Registered Dietitian Nutritionist (RDN).
 A Didactic Program in Dietetics (DPD) refers to an academic program designed to meet the knowledge requirements for dietetics practice.
-The curriculum provides coursework including nutrition through the life cycle, food science, professionalism, food systems, medical nutrition therapy, obesity and weight management, cultural competence, communication and counseling, the research process, and foodservices, culminating in the concept of the clinical application of the curriculum.
+The curriculum provides coursework including eating disorder and medical nutrition therapy, food sustainability, nutritional biochemistry, management, counseling, professionalism, and capstone research.
+Two food labs exploring culture and food science supplement coursework with experiential learning.

 After completing all pre-requisite courses, students apply for the program the spring semester of their third year.
+In the 3rd year or later of undergraduate studies, after completing all pre-requisite courses, student apply to the dietetic program.
 Once accepted into the program, students participate in a lockstep, face-to-face, full-time schedule for 2 years (4 semesters).
-At the end of the 1st year of the two-year program, and upon completion of program and graduation requirements, a Bachelor of Science in Human Nutrition will be awarded.
+At the end of the 1st year of the two-year program, and upon completion of program and graduation requirements, a Bachelor of Science in Nutrition will be awarded.
 At the end of the 2nd year and upon completion of all program and graduation requirements, a Master of Science in Nutrition and Dietetics and a Didactic verification statement will be awarded.
-The program will help students prepare to apply for an accredited Dietetic Internship the spring of the 2nd year.
+The program will help students prepare to apply for Dietetic Internship the fall of the 2nd year.
 SUU's Dietetic program does not offer a Dietetic Internship.
 Please visit eatrightpro.org for internship options, and navigate to Program Type, and select Dietetic Internships.

 Dietetics Program Information